 Of course, you’re not disappearing from the scene completely.

 The real goal of any copywriter is to make everyone believe they’re someone else.
 While it may be a bit of a stretch to think of copywriting as ghostwriting, the characterization isn’t all that far off base.

-When you write for a client, your primary goal is to capture (or create) their distinctive voice.
+When you write for a client or a leader in your company, your primary goal is to capture (or create) their distinctive voice.
 Your words should be indistinguishable from their words.
 This is often one of the hardest aspects of the job.
 There’s a distinctive language and tone running through every industry, and it’s up to you to capture that voice in your writing.

 Luckily, this often isn’t as difficult as it sounds.
 When you take on a new client, you’re usually already reading quite a lot of industry-specific content to get up to speed on all the relevant technical details about the client’s market.

 Much of this material will be written in the style and format that’s familiar to the industry.
 Pay attention to pacing and turns of phrase.
 Look for how much personality bleeds into the technical jargon or for whether there’s room for humor or anecdotes.
 The way this content is written is every bit as important to your research as the information it conveys.

 At the same time, you have to be ready to swerve into another lane if that’s what the client wants.